gatech-epic-power/epically-powerful/README.md

 If you use *Epically Powerful* in your research or publications, please cite:

-JK Leestma, SR Nathella, CPA Nuesslein, S Mathur, GS Sawicki, and AJ Young, "Epically Powerful: An open-source software and mechatronics infrastructure for wearable robotic systems", *(in review at IEEE Access)*.
+JK Leestma, SR Nathella, CPO Nuesslein, S Mathur, GS Sawicki, and AJ Young, "Epically Powerful: An open-source software and mechatronics infrastructure for wearable robotic systems", *(in review at IEEE Access)*.
 DOI: [placeholder] todo!!!!

 ---